LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 layout: post
 title:  Conformance
 description: Notes on the Conformance of the IBM FHIR Server
-date:   2022-02-15
+date:   2022-05-31
 permalink: /conformance/
 ---

 # Conformance to the HL7 FHIR Specification
-The IBM FHIR Server aims to be a conformant implementation of the HL7 FHIR specification, version 4.0.1 (R4).
+The IBM FHIR Server aims to be a conformant implementation of the HL7 FHIR specification.
 However, the FHIR specification is very broad and not all implementations are expected to implement every feature.
 We prioritize performance and configurability over spec coverage.

 ## Capability statement
-The HL7 FHIR specification defines [an interaction](https://www.hl7.org/fhir/R4/http.html#capabilities) for retrieving a machine-readable description of the server's capabilities via the `[base]/metadata` endpoint.
-The IBM FHIR Server implements this interaction and generates a `CapabilityStatement` resource based on the current server configuration.
-While the `CapabilityStatement` resource is ideal for certain uses, this markdown document provides a human-readable summary of important details, with a special focus on limitations of the current implementation and deviations from the specification.
+The HL7 FHIR specification defines [an interaction](https://hl7.org/fhir/R4B/http.html#capabilities) for retrieving a machine-readable description of the server's capabilities via the `[base]/metadata` endpoint.
+The IBM FHIR Server implements this interaction and generates a `CapabilityStatement` resource based on the combination of request headers and server configuration.
+The `CapabilityStatement` is suited for programatic use, whereas this document provides a human-readable summary with a focus on limitations, extensions, and deviations from the specification.

-The IBM FHIR Server supports only version 4.0.1 of the specification.
+## FHIR Versions
+As of version 5.0.0, the IBM FHIR Server supports all resource types from HL7 FHIR version 4.3.0 (R4B).
+Because this version of FHIR is almost entirely backwards compatible with version 4.0.1 (R4), we are able to serve as an R4-compliant server for [almost all](#unsupported-R4-resource-types) R4 resource types from the same server endpoints.

+Clients can request a specific FHIR version by using the specification-defined [`fhirVersion` MIME-type parameter](https://hl7.org/fhir/R4B/http.html#version-parameter) in their HTTP headers (`Content-Type` and `Accept`).
+The server will use version 4.0 by default, but can be configured to default to 4.3 instead.

+For most resource-level interactions, the behavior is the same in either version.
+However, for system-level interactions like whole-system search and whole-system history, extended operations like $export and $retrieve-index, or even just retrieving the server capabilities, the set of resource types included in the response will depend on the fhirVersion of the request.

 ## FHIR HTTP API
 The HL7 FHIR specification is more than just a data format.
-It defines an [HTTP API](https://www.hl7.org/fhir/R4/http.html) for creating, reading, updating, deleting, and searching over FHIR resources.
-The IBM FHIR Server implements the full API for every resource defined in the specification, with the following exceptions:
+It defines an [HTTP API](https://hl7.org/fhir/R4B/http.html) for creating, reading, updating, deleting, and searching over FHIR resources.
-* whole-system history is not conformant to the HL7 FHIR specification; we chose not to include the resource in the history response bundle
-* there are parts of the FHIR search specification which are not fully implemented as documented in the following section

-The IBM FHIR Server implements a linear versioning scheme for resources and fully implements the `vread` and `history-instance` interactions, as well as version-aware updates.
+The IBM FHIR Server implements a linear versioning scheme for resources, fully implements `vread` and `history` interactions, and supports version-aware updates.

-By default, the IBM FHIR Server allows all supported API interactions (`create`, `read`, `vread`, `history`, `search`, `update`, `patch`, `delete`).
-However, it is possible to configure which of these interactions are allowed on a per resource basis through a set of interaction rules.
+By default, the IBM FHIR Server allows all supported API interactions (`create`, `read`, `vread`, `history`, `search`, `update`, `patch`, and `delete`).
+However, it is possible to configure which of these interactions are allowed on a per-resource-type basis.
 See the [user guide](https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide#412-fhir-rest-api) for details.

 ### HTTP Headers

-The IBM FHIR Server supports headers to modify the behavior of interactions according to the HL7 FHIR specification [HTTP API summary](https://www.hl7.org/fhir/http.html#summary) with the following changes/additions:
+The IBM FHIR Server supports headers to modify the behavior of interactions according to the HL7 FHIR specification [HTTP API summary](https://hl7.org/fhir/R4B/http.html#summary) with the following changes/additions:

 | Interaction    | Path         | Verb          | Header                    | Description |
 | -------------- | ------------ | ------------- | ------------------------- | ----------- |